MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-changing-costing-methods.md

 For more information, see [Design Details: Costing Methods](design-details-costing-methods.md).

-## Use Assembly Orders to Change Costing Method Assignments
+## <a name="use-assembly-orders-to-change-costing-method-assignments" />Use Assembly Orders to Change Costing Method Assignments

 This section describes the following steps for changing the costing method assigned to an item: